 People We Love, 2022

 by Kit Monkman, KMA

 A community-based international artwork featuring portraits of individuals looking at images of people they love.
-Open now until June 5, 2022.
-Hours: Wednesday – Saturday 12-8 pm, and Sunday 1-5 pm at One Oxford Centre, 320 Smithfield Street (corner of Smithfield St. and Fourth Av.).
+Located at One Oxford Centre, 320 Smithfield Street (corner of Smithfield St. and Fourth Av.).

 People We Love asks its visitors to meet the gaze of each video portrait and wonder about the story behind those loving eyes.
 People We Love is conjured into existence by its participants, in collaboration with the people who come to look at the installation and engage their imaginations.